Sooner Politics.org

 0 Comments

-Join John and KTOK/iHeartRadio star Gwin Faulconer-Lippert for the story of a husband and wife who improved life for everyone in Oklahoma City and many beyond, and never stopped practicing their motto of, “If you give your best to life, life will give its best to you!”
-This is the 86th episode of our original OKLAHOMA GOLD! radio program and podcast.
+Join John and KTOK/iHeartRadio star Gwin Faulconer-Lippert and hear how the people of Tulsa decided to turn decline and dejection into advance, opportunity, and a 21st-century boom.
+This is the 104th episode of our original OKLAHOMA GOLD! radio program!
 Thank you Atwoods Stores for making it possible!
 Go HERE to listen to them all!
 Future episodes explore more great heroes, events, and movements of Oklahoma History.
-Thank you Atwoods Stores for making it possible!

 Atwoods Ranch & Home Logo